 Please speak to your healthcare provider and discontinue use if you have an adverse reaction to bug bite relief.

 Teresa Henry (you may remember her from our previous Meet the Team blog post) is an avid outdoors person.
 She regularly hikes and kayaks, and she is no stranger to bug bites.
-Teresa always stocks two bug bite remedies: Benadryl Itch Relief Stick and baking soda.
+Teresa always stocks two bug bite remedies: Nature’s Willow Bug Bite Balm and baking soda.

 Biting bugs, such as mosquitoes, inject saliva containing anticoagulants, proteins, and histamines into the wound.
 The histamines create the itchiness, swelling, and inflammation that make bug bites unbearable.